-Gibbs did not like the boisterous, brawling, unwashed mining camps of the Fraser River.
+Gibbs was not interested in settling in the mining camps of the Fraser River.
 He chose instead to advance his fortunes by seeking financial gain in an area with which he was familiar - merchandising.
 He sold all the goods he had brought to Victoria immediately for a handsome profit, and sent to San Francisco for more.
 His partner, Peter Lester, took great care to see that they got the best deals possible.
-Meanwhile he purchased a one-storey building near today’s corner of Government and Yates Streets, which in the tent city that then surrounded the Fort, may have seemed a veritable emporium.
+Meanwhile, he purchased a one-story building near today’s corner of Government and Yates Streets, which in the tent city that then surrounded the Fort, may have seemed a veritable emporium.

 Energetic, enterprising and extremely able, Gibbs took advantage of opportunities open to him as a British subject; opportunities that were denied him in the land of his birth.
 In November 1866 he was elected to the Victoria City Council, representing the James Bay District, where he had purchased land and built a house.
 He supported Confederation and represented Salt Spring Island at the Yale Convention in 1868, a gathering called to debate the question of B.C. joining the Federation of Canada or going for annexation to the United States.
 Gibbs was firmly on the side of staying with Canada; and helped to frame the terms by which British Columbia entered the Canadian confederation.